 - In partnership with the Counseling Center and Student Health Services, this medical and counseling referral program prescribes students exercise to alleviate mental health and chronic disease symptoms.
 The Exercise Is Medicine® program at NC State received a gold-level recognition from the American College of Sports Medicine.

-- Lisa Zapata, Division of Academic & Student Affairs – Chair
+- Lisa Zapata, Division of Academic and Student Affairs, Co-Chair

 - Marcy Bullock, Career Development Center

-- Suzie Goodell, College of Agriculture and Life Sciences
+- Suzie Goodell, College of Agriculture and Life Science

 - Britt Hurst, Human Resources